Looking for Member-only Content?

 Carole J. Bland devoted her professional career to serving the faculty at the University of Minnesota since receiving her doctorate there in 1974.
 Dr. Bland accepted her first position upon completion of her degree and continued there, ultimately becoming Assistant Dean for Faculty Development at the Medical School.
 Her work embodied a commitment to faculty success, and while her career included various titles, all of her work focused on the development of others in their professional careers.
-Dr. Bland served as a mentor to many, and she encouraged and trained others to be mentors.
-By her personal investments of time and knowledge, and by lecturing and publishing her work on mentoring and faculty development, Dr. Bland extended her effectiveness and shared her wisdom and values.
+Dr. Bland served as a mentor to many and she encouraged and trained others to be mentors.
+Through her personal investment of time and knowledge, and by lecturing and publishing her work on mentoring and faculty development, Dr. Bland extended her effectiveness and shared her wisdom and values.
 She introduced the application of practices that nourished and supported faculty vitality in academia.
 The professional life she lived is a model which the Group on Faculty Affairs holds in the highest regard and will honor and remember with the Carole J. Bland Phronesis Award.

 The GFA Steering Committee received approval from AAMC to establish this award upon securing the permission of Dr. Bland's family to name this award in her honor and in recognition of Dr. Bland's service to faculty affairs, faculty development and academic medicine.

-Laura F. Schweitzer, Ph.D.
+Laura F. Schweitzer, PhD